-A mass torts lawyer helps people who have suffered similar injuries as the result of a single defendant’s negligence to pursue their cases in court.
-We help injured people obtain the compensation that they deserve, especially in cases involving unintended side effects from prescription drugs.
+A Lafayette mass torts lawyer helps people who have suffered similar injuries due to a single defendant’s negligence.
+Our firm represents injured clients as they seek the compensation they deserve, especially in cases involving unintended side effects from prescription drugs.

 How Does a Mass Tort Case Work?

 At some point, you may suffer an injury due to another person’s careless actions.
 While this can be an intentional act, such as an assault or kidnapping, most personal injury lawsuits arise from accidents.
 However, just because a person does not mean to cause harm to another does not mean they are not legally liable.